-Lisa Strejlau focuses on prosecuting complex securities fraud cases on behalf of institutional and individual investors.
+Lisa Strejlau is an Associate in the New York office of Labaton Sucharow LLP.
+Lisa focuses on prosecuting complex securities fraud cases on behalf of institutional and individual investors.

 Lisa represents investors in cases related to the protection of the financial markets in trial courts throughout the country.
 In particular, Lisa is an integral member of the team leading the Firm’s efforts litigating securities claims against companies in state courts following the U.S. Supreme Court’s decision in Cyan, Inc. v.
 Beaver County Employees Retirement Fund.
 This includes prosecuting In re ADT Inc. Shareholder Litigation, a case alleging that the offering documents for ADT’s $1.47 billion IPO misrepresented the competition the company was facing from do-it-yourself home security products.

 Prior to joining Labaton Sucharow, Lisa served as a judicial intern in the United States Bankruptcy Court in the Southern District of New York under the Honorable Sean H. Lane, as well as a judicial intern in the New York County Supreme Court’s Commercial Division under the Honorable Barry Ostrager.

 Lisa earned her Juris Doctor from St. John’s University School of Law, where she served as an Article & Notes Editor for the American Bankruptcy Institute Law Review and an Associate Competition Director for the Moot Court Honor Society.
 She received her bachelor’s degree from Pennsylvania State University.